pedalv/FrontWeb/IBM/Watson Knowledge/README.md

 - [IBM Watson Knowledge Studio - SCX Dashboard](https://gateway.watsonplatform.net/knowledge-studio/ui/dashboard/)

 # What type of model do you want to create?
-- Machine-learning model:
+- Machine-learning model (Default Tokenizer):
 > Uses statistical approach to finding entities and relationships in documents.

 > This type of model can adapt as the amount of data grows.

-- Rule-based model:
+- Rule-based model (Dictionary-based Tokenizer):
 > Uses a declarative approach to finding entities in documents.

 > This type of model is more predictable, and is easier to comprehend and maintain.

 > However, it does not learn from new data.
 It can only find patterns it has been taught to look for.